This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Mindful wellbeing is about acknowledging how important your mental wellbeing is, and finding strategies and practices to help you make positive changes from a place of self-respect and self-love instead of from a place of “needing” to, or eating greens just because you know you should.

-Mindfulness in practice is being aware of the experience that you are currently having.
+Mindfulness in practice means being aware of the experience that you are currently having.
 Meditation is a tool that can increase mindfulness as we aim to empty our minds of background noise.

 Research shows that both mindfulness and meditation can be very useful for those experiencing anxiety or anxious thoughts.